jamido1/jamido1/README.md

 - 👀 I’m interested in dev ops
 - 🌱 I’m currently learning python, node.js & cloud engineering
 - 💞️ I’m looking to collaborate in the future with brilliant minds
-- 📫 How to reach me....jammykrix@gmail.com
+- 📫 How to reach me.... jammykrix@gmail.com

 <!---
 jamido1/jamido1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.